overfullstack/overfullstack.github.io/src/pages/articles/2020-03-23---fight-complexity-with-fp/index.md

 This JSON structure gets marshalled into POJOs, which needs to validated at the entry point of our application layer.
 Since all services deal with Payments, they have a lot of common fields like `amount`, as well as common child nodes like `paymentMethod` in their structure.
 Based on the type of field, they have different kinds of validations.
 E.g.:

 - _Simple data validations_ - to validate data integrity for fields like `amount`.
-- _Effectful validations_ - for fields like `accountId`, which involves a DB read and is exception prone.
+- _Effectful validations_ - for fields like `accountId`, which involves a DB read to verify.
 - _Common Validations_ - for common fields such as `amount`, `accountId`, which are common across all service routes.
-- _Nested Validations_ for the common child nodes like `paymentMethod`, as it's an independent child node inside a parent.
+- _Nested Validations_ - for the common child nodes like `paymentMethod`, as it's an independent child node inside a parent.

 ### The Requirements

 The service validation module has the following requirements:

 - Share Common and Nested Validations.
+- Fail-Fast for each sub-request.
 - Configure Validation sequence - Cheaper first and Costlier later.
-- Fail-Fast for each sub-request.
 - Partial failures - An aggregated error response for failed sub-requests can only be sent after valid requests are processed through multiple layers of the application.
 We have to hold on to the invalid sub-requests till the end and skip them from processing.

 ## Imperative treatment